 I started reading this book because I felt like it promised originality.
 However, originality doesn’t equal a good story.
-The setting is interesting, but it just doesn’t make sense and you often find yourself rolling your eyes so much that they might as well just stay in the back of your head.
+The setting is unusual, but it just doesn’t make sense, and you often find yourself rolling your eyes so much that they might as well just stay in the back of your head.

 Doon, the magical land in which Veronica (no, sorry, Verranica as said by Jamie MacCrae, but he’s for another paragraph) and her best friend MacKenna end up in is literally one big mess.
-I originally thought it was Scotland of the past but it’s literally one big contradiction, a mashup of the modern world with the mindset of the past world.
-People have been traveling to Doon throughout history, from our world to theirs through a magical bridge every so often.
+I initially thought it was Scotland of the past, but it’s literally one big contradiction, a mashup of the modern world with the mindset of the past world.
+People have been travelling to Doon throughout history, from our world to theirs through a magical bridge every so often.
 As a result, Doon has modern conventions such as toilets, showers and as well as sushi and pizzerias.
-Despite they’ve come in contact with modern society, the people of Doon still firmly believe in their past life, with their mindset firmly ingrained with their past views and are still willing to burn witches at stakes.
-The setting is a mess and was difficult to understand with its contradictory behaviours and severe lack of sense.
-I would like the setting to make sense and for its people to follow guidelines of reasonable behaviours.
+Despite the fact that they’ve come in contact with contemporary society, the people of Doon still firmly believe in their past life, with their mindset firmly ingrained with their previous views and are still willing to burn witches at stakes.
+The setting is a mess and was difficult to understand with its different behaviours and severe lack of sense.
+I would like the background to make sense and for its people to follow guidelines of reasonable practices.

 Veronica: (see also Verranica )

 Mackenna: Vee’s best friend since infancy, it seems.
 Naturally, they are polar opposites.
-Mackenna is the practical musical-addicted who doesn’t realize how beautiful she is.
+Mackenna is the practical musical-addicted who doesn’t realise how beautiful she is.
 (I see a running pattern here).
 She is meant to be humorous, a stark contrast to Vee’s impracticality…it didn’t work for me.
-She comes off as more annoying than humorous.
-However, the development between her and Jamie’s brother, Duncan, was much more believable.
+She comes off as more annoying than entertaining.
+However, the development of her and Jamie’s brother, Duncan, was much more believable.

 Duncan MacCrae: I actually liked him a lot out of all the characters.
-He so nice compared to the rest of them in this book that I really have nothing bad to say about him at all.
-He just wants to protect his home and his romance with MacKenna is somewhat understandable.
+He was so kind compared to the rest of them in this book that I really have nothing wrong to say about him at all.
+He just wants to protect his home, and his romance with MacKenna is somewhat understandable.
 Their characters interact well together, and so I can see them falling for each other.

-Reading the sequel is nowhere near the forefront of my mind right now but that ending had me shocked!
-Maybe I’ll pick it up but not in the near future.
+Reading the sequel is nowhere near the forefront of my mind right now, but that ending had me shocked!
+Maybe I’ll pick it up, but that’s a maybe.